jenhedg/weather-station/README.md

 # Weather Station

-This is a single page React application that pulls in current weather statistics and readings by city.
+This is a single page React application that pulls in current weather data by city.

 ## Technologies Used